e-vent/e-vent.github.io/README.txt

 ##### Description #####
-This software is a user friendly application, that help the user plan out a event, while taking in consideration the scheduale of all the people that re invited.
+This software is a user friendly application, that help the user plan out a event, while taking in consideration the schedule of all the people that re invited.

 ##### Team #####